Boy band mania spreads as One Direction conquer U.S.

 "We've done the song on a few different shows now, so we just wanted to make this one as big as possible, and surprise the fans with the performance side of things.
 We've got a big production and we want to get the audience involved with us," said Styles.

-The boys will be performing alongside pop star Katy Perry at the annual awards show honouring children's favourite music, television, film and pop culture acts, with celebrities often getting slimed with a gooey green substance on stage.
+The boys will be performing alongside pop star Katy Perry at the annual awards show honoring children's favorite music, television, film and pop culture acts, with celebrities often getting slimed with a gooey green substance on stage.

 The Kid's Choice Awards will be hosted by actor Will Smith, with appearances by Michelle Obama, Nicki Minaj, Zac Efron and Big Time Rush, and will air on Saturday on Nickelodeon cable channel.